 I spent many extra hours at my computer this week devoted to learning the program that allows me to publish this new blog.
 My hands are now aching!

 I made my living as a fashion jewelry designer for more than ten years, which means my hands are weak with bouts of carpal tunnel syndrome and arthritis.
 On Saturday, I decided to give my hands a day of rest.
 I asked Mr. Mickey to take me to Elizabethton and drop me off at a point just outside of town so that I could walk the Tweetsie Trail back to Johnson City, where my car was parked.

 The solitude of hiking has always been the best therapy for my body and soul.
 I took my camera along so that I could snap some photos along the six-mile hike to share with you as well as my phone and ID, because I had never hiked this trail and did not know what to expect.
 Most of the folks on the Trail were wearing running clothes.
 Two ladies told me I was the most stylish “girl” on the Trail today.
 I typically wear some version of this look when I walk in the neighborhood.
 Slim fitting clothing that does not move very much is more comfortable for me on long hikes.
-Blisters in odd places such as my waistline and inside of my knees taught me lessons about what to wear on hikes.
+In odd places such as my waistline and inside of my knees, blisters taught me lessons about what to wear on hikes.
 If I were on a regular hike through a woodland trail, the slim-fitting jeans would have protected my legs from thorns and ticks.
 I knew I would be stepping off this Trail often in uncertain terrain to get photos.

 I attended elementary school here at Happy Valley.
 I always looked for and often found arrowhead fragments on this playground.